boxwise/dropapp/DATABASE.md

 - sizes (full set of records is required)
 - stock (Each box has a record, app functions without records)
 - transactions ('Give tokens' actions are recorded here and also every purchase.
 No records needed)
-- x_people_languages (to record what language each resident speaks, can be empty)
+- x_people_languages (to record what language each beneficiaries speaks, can be empty)

 ### Bicycle station/sport gear tables ###